 What documents should I submit?

-• Original Passport or certified copy of data page – This can prove your identity and age.
+• Original Passport – This can prove your identity and age.

-• NSO or PSA Certificate of Live Birth (Birth Certificate) – Secondary document to prove you identity and age
+• PSA Certificate of Live Birth (Birth Certificate) – Secondary document to prove you identity and age

-• Ceritificate of English as a Medium of Instruction – This would be easily available from your school but if not then other forms of English language ability can be submitted (mentioned above).
+• Certificate of English as a Medium of Instruction – This should satisfy the requirement of evidence that your tertiary qualification was gained from an institution where all tuition was in English.
+This would prove an applicant would have at least functional English.
+The document is easily available from your school but if not then other forms of English language ability can be submitted (mentioned above).

-• Bank certificate – This should have a minimum of NZD 4,200 equivalent of our local currency.
-This would be around PHP 150,000 (at NZD 1 = PHP 35).
+• Bank certificate – This should have a minimum of NZD 4,200 equivalent of your local currency.
+This would be around PHP 150,000 (at NZD 1 = PHP 35) if your bank is in the Philippines.
 Please add more to accomodate the purchase of an onward ticket in the future.
-I personally submitted a bank certificate amounting to PHP 200,000.
+I personally submitted a bank certificate amounting to around PHP 200,000.

 • Certified copy of diploma – There is no way in hell I would submit my original diploma unless explicity requested.